pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 For submitted PDEPs that do not contain proper documentation, are out of scope, or are not useful to the community for any other reason, the PR will be closed after discussion with the author, instead of merging them as rejected.
-This is to not add noise to the list of rejected PDEPs, which should contain documentation as good as an accepted PDEP, but where the final decision was to not implement the changes.
+This is to avoid adding noise to the list of rejected PDEPs, which should contain documentation as good as an accepted PDEP, but where the final decision was to not implement the changes.

 ## Evolution of PDEPs